M-Waweru/mathnuscripts-garden/src/site/notes/Content/Projects/Problems to Solve.md

 60. A personal life calendar on your website that you can show a timeline and even photos of your life.
 It even shows the places you have been to on a map with the pictures as well.
 It can integrate with Google Photos.

+61. An emergency fund service where you save your money monthly on standing order and you can retrieve these funds by calling a certain phone number and explaining why you need the money asap.
+You are sent the amount immediately on your request but at a fee.
+You are then asked to commit to saving this amount back again for another emergency.

+62. A stablecoin infrastructure for Kenya and Africa as a whole to move money. [[Stablecoin Alternative to Mpesa\|Stablecoin Alternative to Mpesa]]